Navatha24/BuggyCars/README.md

 * High level acceptance criteria for a feature should be defined by the business representative even before writing specifications.
 * After the acceptance criteria is defined, agile development team collaborates to write and review specifications using a domain specific language (DSL).
 These specifications are expressed in the form of testable scenarios and any misunderstandings or assumptions related to the feature are clarified while writing these scenarios.
-* Specifications written are then translated into automated scenarios using a BDD framework (Cucumber).
+* Specifications written are then translated into automated scenarios using a BDD Cucumber framework (https://en.wikipedia.org/wiki/Cucumber_(software)).
 These automated scenarios are integrated into CI/CD pipeline to achieve continuous delivery.

 ## Prerequisites

-* Mac Operating System
+* Operating System (Tested on Mac)
 * Java 8
 * Maven
 * IntelliJ IDEA
 * IntelliJ IDEA Cucumber plugin

-## Instructions to Run
+## Run tests

-* Clone the project
+* Clone the repo in github directory on your computer

     ```git clone https://github.com/Navatha24/BuggyCars.git```

-* Install the dependencies
+* Install the maven dependencies

     ````
     cd BuggyCars